SaRA: High-Efficient Diffusion Model Fine-tuning with Progressive Sparse Low-Rank Adaptation: Progressive sparse low-rank model adaptation

 The sparse parameter matrices $P_M$ can sometimes have a high rank, resulting in strong representational capabilities that may lead to overfitting during \yr{the training process of} downstream tasks.
 To mitigate this issue, we introduce a \yr{nuclear norm-based low-}rank constraint on the sparse matrix to prevent the rank from becoming excessively high during the training process.

 \yr{A direct way to apply low-rank constraint is to minimize} the rank of the sparse parameter matrix $Rank(P)$ as a constraint.
 However, directly minimizing the rank function is computationally intractable due to its non-convex nature.
-Therefore, we use the \textbf{nuclear norm} of the matrix to estimate its rank:
+Therefore, we use \textbf{nuclear norm} to estimate its rank:

-where $\sigma_i$ are the singular values of $P$.
-By minimizing the nuclear norm, we can constrain the rank of the sparse matrix \yr{in a computationally efficient way}.

-To compute the nuclear norm $\|P\|_*$, we employ the singular value decomposition (SVD) of the matrix $P = U \Sigma V^T$, where \(U\) and \(V\) are orthogonal matrices, and \(\Sigma\) is a diagonal matrix containing the singular values \(\sigma_i(P)\).
-The subgradient of the nuclear norm at \(P\) has been \yr{derived} by~\citep{watson1992subgradient}, which can be expressed as:
+To compute the nuclear norm $\|P_M\|_*$, we employ the singular value decomposition (SVD) of the matrix $P_M = U \Sigma V^T$, where \(U\) and \(V\) are orthogonal matrices, and \(\Sigma\) is a diagonal matrix containing the singular values \(\sigma_i(P_M)\).
+The subgradient of the nuclear norm at \(P_M\) has been \yr{derived} by~\citep{watson1992subgradient}.
 Based on this derivation of the nuclear norm gradient, we can ensure that gradient descent methods can be employed to incorporate nuclear norm-based low-rank constraints into the training process, thereby achieving \yr{our} \textbf{\yr{nuclear norm-based} low-rank constrained loss}: